 BME Undergraduate Honors Program

-With approval of the Honors Program Director, Dr. Craig Duvall, juniors and seniors in biomedical engineering who have achieved a minimum quality point ratio of 3.5 may be accepted into the undergraduate honors program.
+With approval of the Honors Program Director, Dr. Amanda Lowery, juniors and seniors in biomedical engineering who have achieved a minimum quality point ratio of 3.5 may be accepted into the undergraduate honors program.
 Honors students take at least six credit hours of 5000-level (for graduate credit) or higher BME courses, which can be counted toward the undergraduate degree requirements as BME electives or which can be taken for graduate school credit.
 Honors students must make a quality point ratio of 3.0 in these classes and maintain an overall 3.5 GPA to be designated as an honors graduate.
 The diploma designation is Honors in Biomedical Engineering.
 Students in the honors program must also complete a two semester-long research project and present a research report; this is accomplished through the BME 3860 and 3861 (240a and 240b) Undergraduate Research elective courses or through independent research during the school year.
 The report is due in manuscript form to the Honors Program Director the same day as it is due to the research course director and project preceptor.